MikeDigitize/lazy/README.md

 }
 ```

-Upon an image loading, anpther custom event - `lazyloadcomplete` is fired on the image.
-This event can be captured on the window to allow for any further operations on the image, for example to trigger an opacity based fade-in CSS transition.
+Upon an image loading, another custom event - `lazyloadcomplete` is fired on the image.
+This event can be captured on the window to allow for any further operations on the image you might require, for example to trigger a fade-in CSS transition.

 ```javascript
 window.addEventListener('lazyloadcomplete', function(evt) {